Bray Wyatt: The Wyatt Family (2012–2014)

 In April 2012, Rotunda was repackaged as Bray Wyatt, who initially associated himself with Eli Cottonwood in FCW.
-When WWE rebranded FCW into NXT Wrestling, Bray Wyatt debuted on the July 11, 2012 episode of the rebooted NXT taped at Full Sail University, where he defeated Aiden English.
+When WWE rebranded FCW into NXT, Bray Wyatt debuted on the July 11, 2012, episode of the rebooted NXT taped at Full Sail University, where he defeated Aiden English.
 In July, Wyatt suffered a torn pectoral muscle and required surgery.
 Despite the injury, Wyatt continued to appear on NXT, founding a faction known as The Wyatt Family in November, with Luke Harper as his first "son" and Erick Rowan as his second.
-Wyatt had his first match back from injury on the February 21, 2013 episode of NXT, where he defeated Yoshi Tatsu.
+Wyatt had his first match back from injury on the February 21, 2013, episode of NXT, where he defeated Yoshi Tatsu.
 Wyatt suffered his first loss on the March 13 episode of NXT to Bo Dallas.
 On the May 2 episode of NXT, Wyatt lost to Chris Jericho.
 On the May 8 episode of NXT, Harper and Rowan defeated Adrian Neville and Oliver Grey to win the NXT Tag Team Championship.
 On the July 17 episode of NXT (which was taped on June 20), Harper and Rowan lost the NXT Tag Team Championship to Neville and Corey Graves.

 From the May 27 episode of Raw, WWE aired vignettes promoting the upcoming debut of The Wyatt Family.
 The vignettes showed The Wyatt Family's backwoods origins and Rowan wearing a lamb mask.
 On the July 8 episode of Raw, The Wyatt Family made their debut by assaulting Kane.
 The Wyatt Family continued their attacks on wrestlers such as R-Truth, Justin Gabriel, Drew McIntyre, Heath Slater and Jinder Mahal while sending cryptic messages to Kane asking him to "follow the buzzards".
 Following another assault, Kane challenged Wyatt to his first main roster match, a Ring of Fire match at SummerSlam on August 18, 2013, which he won following interference from Harper and Rowan.
 After the match, Harper and Rowan again attacked Kane, carrying him away.
 Wyatt next targeted Kofi Kingston, who he defeated at Battleground on October 6.